ankur512512/backbase-a2/Readme.md

 ![image](https://user-images.githubusercontent.com/12583640/116049423-dfcba280-a693-11eb-9b43-19a0fabd47ea.png)

-Enter the port number '8080' in the text box next to the 'Display Port' button:
+Enter the port number '8080' in the text box next to the 'Display Port' button and hit enter:

 ![image](https://user-images.githubusercontent.com/12583640/116050623-53ba7a80-a695-11eb-9ede-e26956ec420c.png)

 You will see the default tomcat page.
-Append the URL with '/sample/' to view the content of sample.war file.
-It would like this:
+Append the URL with '/sample/' and hit enter.
+It would look like this:

 ![image](https://user-images.githubusercontent.com/12583640/116051753-8ca71f00-a696-11eb-810e-9aee6b40513c.png)